Apply for private commercial signs

 To install a sign on a major highway, also known as level I and level II controlled access highways, formatted sign templates and specifications need to be used.
 These signs are referred to as private formatted signs.

 Before installing a sign on any highway, approval from the Department of Transportation and Infrastructure is required.
 Permits are also required and will be issued by the department for signs located on level I and level II, arterial and collector highways.
 The fee for a commercial sign permit is $75 plus tax.
-Information such as parcel identifier number (PID#), land owner, business to be signed and sign manufacturer is required on the permit.

 The following tools will help identify possible location and land owners: